-Element Description AWS A constant placed before the access key.
+Element Description placed before the access key.
 It's always AWS. access key The access key ID from your GCS developer's account.
-We used G00GQ0RE5W0JJHLXH60D in this example. signature function The algorithm used to validate the key and message of the signature.
-We used digest.hmac_shal_base64(<key>, <message>) in this example.</message></key> key The secret key ID from your GCS developer's account.
-We used oQb0hdmaxF0c5UmC6F833Cde0+ghRSgsr7CCnX62 in this example. message The UTF-8 encoding of the StringToSign.
+We used GOOGQORESWOJJHLXH60D in this example. signature function The algorithm used to validate the key and message of the signature.
+We used digest.hmac_shal_base64(<key>, <message>)</message></key> in this example. key The secret key ID from your GCS developer's account.
+We used oQb0hdmaxF0c5UmC6F833Cde0+ghRSgsr7Ccnx62 in this example. message The UTF-8 encoding of the StringToSign.
 See the table below for a break down of each portion of the message.